 - The problem: This Psalm is praising the nature and quality of God's revelation—that His teachings are trustworthy and good.
 It says nothing about the transmission of that revelation through copying manuscripts over thousands of years.

 - Think of it this way: If I say "my grandmother's recipe is perfect," I'm praising the recipe itself.
 I'm not claiming that every handwritten copy of that recipe throughout the family has been absolutely identical with zero copying errors.
 The perfection refers to the content, not to every physical copy.
+The article confuses the perfection of God's law/revelation with the perfection of textual transmission.

 4. The